-This lab facilitates learning by doing by utilizing Packer to create an ami-image file that is staged in Amazon aws.
+This lab facilitates learning by doing by utilizing Packer to create an AMI file that is staged in Amazon AWS.
 The Packer tool is used to run an Ansible role against the OS image to harden the image.
-The resulting ami-image would then be available to specify when creating or upgrading Kubernetes clusters using installers such as kops.
+The resulting AMI would then be available to specify when creating or upgrading Kubernetes clusters using installers such as kops.

 Successfully complete this lab by achieving the following learning objectives:

-Display the AWS Credentials setup for your lab and make note of them.
+Display the AWS credentials for your lab and copy to the clipboard for later use.

 IMPORTANT: DO NOT STORE THESE KEYS ANYWHERE BUT ON YOUR PRIVATE CLIENT SYSTEM.

-Generate an RSA key for use by the ansible playbook that will be used to harden the OS system.
+Generate an RSA key for use by the Ansible playbook to harden the OS system.

-Use the anisible-galaxy to install the sample plybook we will use in this lab:
+anisible-galaxyscript to install the sample playbook we will use in this lab.

-- Edit the keys into the Packer run script, and Run the Packer Job
+- Add the Keys to the Packer Script and Run the Packer Job